 Note: Auto Solve will try in the mode you select (Standard Mode or Autokey mode).
 Standard mode is the most common, but if you don't know the mode, you should try both.

-Not seeing the correct result?
+Not able to find the correct result?
 Try Auto Solve or use the Cipher Identifier Tool.

 Auto Solve results